F O R T R E S S

 “Yo dawg, we put a mad 70″ TV in your backseat.
 But wait.
 We need that back.”

-It’s hard to believe, but some contestants actually had to give back some of the more expensive features added to their vehicle.
+It’s hard to believe, but some contestants actually had to give back some of the more expensive features added to their vehicles.
 “Sometimes we did things for safety reasons that the kids on the show interpreted as us ‘taking away’ some items,” Hochberg said.
 Surprisingly, 24″ rims on a 1977 car were removed as a precaution.
 Another example is a theatre removed because it wasn’t “street safe”.

 The backstories weren’t always true